White Sox vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 - In three games as the underdog over the last 10 matchups, the White Sox have a record of 1-2.

-- In their last 10 matchups with a total posted by oddsmakers, the White Sox and their opponents are 6-4-0 when it comes to hitting the over.
+- When it comes to the total, the White Sox and their opponents are 6-4-0 in their previous 10 games.

-- The White Sox have gone 4-4-0 against the runline over their past 10 matchups (eight of those games had a runline set by bookmakers).
-Chicago games have gone under the total four times in a row, and the average total during this streak was 8.5 runs.
+- The White Sox's ATS record is 4-4-0 over their previous 10 games (eight of those games had runlines set by sportsbooks).
+Chicago games have finished below the set point total four times in a row, and the average total in this span was 8.5 runs.

 White Sox Betting Records & Stats